Your life events probably follow a similar trajectory as most people’s: birth, childhood, schooling, work, family, old age (hopefully), and death.

-Yet even when writers know an aspect of their life’s journey (a slice of the bigger pie) is worthy of examination and sharing with others, they often talk themselves out of turning their journey into memoir for fear their stories aren’t unique or exciting enough.
+Even when writers know an aspect of their life’s journey (a slice of the bigger pie) is a story that is memoir worthy, one that should be examined and shared with others, they often talk themselves out of turning their journey into memoir for fear that their stories aren’t unique or exciting enough.

 “Why would anyone want to read my story?
 Surely hundreds of people have already written this same book.
 What new thing could I possibly add to the conversation?”

 Compounding the reticence to take to the page may be the pervading idea that memoir should be reserved only for those who have undergone extreme circumstances or endured highly challenging events.

 Indeed many of these memoirs fill shelves:

 - My Stroke of Insight by Jill Bolte Taylor, PhD

 - Adrift: Seventy-Six Days Lost at Sea by Steven Callahan

 - Into Thin Air by John Krakauer, about the 1996 Mount Everest disaster.